shivam-shop-online/shivam-shop-online.github.io/README.md

 # Easily create and host your academic website on GitHub Pages

-I have created this repository to help PhD students and postdocs to host their academic websites on GitHub Pages.
+I have created this repository to help anyone create and host their website on GitHub Pages.
 I wanted creating, hosting, and updating the website (e.g., new publications) to be as easy as possible.
 You dont need to be a web developer to make changes.
-You just need to make changes to a \`json\` file to enter your information (e.g., name) and add publication in a \`bib\` file.
+You just need to make changes to a `json` file to enter your information (e.g., name) and add publication in a `bib` file.
 YOU DONT NEED TO COMPILE THE CODE.
 I PROMISE!

 See an example of a website created using this repository at https://s-agarwl.github.io/